prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 ## 2012 Alexnet

-A deep convolutional neural network was called AlexNet, and it was introduced in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC 2012 contest), where it set a precedent for the field of Deep Learning.
+A deep convolutional neural network -- AlexNet was introduced in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC 2012 contest), where it set a precedent for the field of Deep Learning.

 ## 2012  Recognizing Cats on YouTube